Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: CHSTU 101

-CHSTU 200 Latinos in the United States: Patterns of Racial, Ethnic, and Socio-Economic and Political Inequality (5) I&S, DIV Gamboa, Salas
+CHSTU 200 Latinos in the United States: Patterns of Racial, Ethnic, and Socio-Economic and Political Inequality (5) SSc, DIV

 Studies broad patterns of inequality formed by historical forces, race, ethnicity, nationality, gender, immigration, and social capital.
 Analyzes rapid growth and adjustment of old and newly established Latino communities, resulting from transnational migration from Latin America.